OLLIE-Project/kodiak-v1-stack/README.md

-# grizzlyone-stack
+# Kodiak v1 Overview
-stack for the Grizzly One project
+stack for the Kodiak v1 project